Many people today believe that to call oneself an artist it is enough to do strange things.

 The repeated presence in exhibition and media circuits succeeds in the titanic feat of turning anything into a “work of art.”

 The remarkable ability of the “art system” is not in identifying and proposing works of art as much as it is in making people believe that anything is art.
 These culture marketers manage to achieve such a result by serving events aimed at generating hype and interest around an object that, to expert eyes, may be completely insignificant.
-Hence the role of the so-called “creative critic” who must build synergies with museums, galleries and especially the media in order to generate the illusion of value where there is no value.
+Hence the role of the so-called “creative critic” and curators who must build synergies with museums, galleries and especially the media in order to generate the illusion of value where there is no value.
 Unfortunately, all this cannot be proven because art is not mathematical and if you do not have the powerful and convincing megaphones of the media circus at your disposal, your arguments-no matter how well-founded and substantive-do not carry any weight.

 I think such strategies are largely traceable to a certain North American mentality where the value of things is often loudly proclaimed by those who propose them until they become credible to the ears of the listener.